Regional lockout: Nintendo

-Before version 8.0.0, most Asian countries belonged to the Americas, just like with the Nintendo 3DS and Wii U.

-The only exception to this is the Chinese version of the Nintendo Switch distributed by Tencent in Mainland China.
-This version of the console can still play cartridge-based games from any region, however they can only connect to Chinese servers.
+The Nintendo Switch is region-free, and therefore allows for games from any region to be played, whether through physical cartridges or digital downloads.
+For instance, games from the Nintendo eShop can be purchased and downloaded regardless of region.
+The only exception to this is the Chinese version of the Nintendo Switch distributed by Tencent in mainland China.
+This version of the console can still play cartridge-based games from any region; however, they can only connect to Chinese servers.
 Thus, it cannot access any game updates, DLC or online modes from games in other regions, or download said games digitally.
 Conversely, all other versions of the Nintendo Switch are unable to play cartridge-based games made by Tencent specifically for the Chinese Nintendo Switch.

+The Nintendo Switch 2 is also region-free in regions outside of Japan, similar to the Nintendo Switch.
+However a cheaper Japan-exclusive model has been released alongside the regular worldwide version for that region which prevents the use of non-Japanese accounts and is locked to the Japanese language only.

-All Nintendo handhelds except both Nintendo DSi models and the Nintendo 3DS are fully region-free.
+All Nintendo handheld consoles except both Nintendo DSi and Nintendo 3DS models are fully region-free.
 In the case of the former, only the physical and digital games that cannot be played on earlier DS models are region-locked.
-The latter's region lock strictly applies to all software designed for it, with the only exception being the application Nintendo 3DS Guide: Louvre, which by itself is not a game but an application that serves as a guide for visitors of the Louvre Museum.
+The latter's region lock strictly applies to all software designed for it, with the only exception being the application Nintendo 3DS Guide: Louvre, which is not a game in of itself but rather as an application that serves as a guide for visitors of the Louvre Museum.
+Like the Wii, the 3DS's regional lockout can be bypassed by third-party software or custom firmware such as Luma3DS.

 Sony

 The PlayStation and PlayStation 2 are region-locked into three regions: NTSC U/C, NTSC-J, and PAL.
-However, it is possible to disable region locking on said systems via a modchip or performing a disk-swap when the console starts.
-In the case of the PlayStation 2, a Swap Magic disc can be used to bypass regional locks.
+It is possible to disable region locking on said systems via a modchip or by performing a disk-swap when the console starts.
+In the case of the PlayStation 2, disk-swapping is achieved by using a special disc known as the Swap Magic, which can be used to bypass regional locks and allows imported games and game backups to be successfully run on the system.
 DVD movies on the PlayStation 2 are also region-locked.